 Wolves once enjoyed the same protected status as bobcats in all 50 states, but some now allow for the killing of wolves that are threatening livestock and property.

-Know the laws in your state before shooting at one of these predators or risk high fines and possible jail time.
+Know the laws in your state before hunting for these predators, or risk high fines and possible jail time.

 Preventing Foxes From Getting Inside the Goat Pen